rupalirocks/Diabetes-Risk-Prediction-App/README.md

 Please refer to the LICENSE file (or include one) for full terms and conditions.

-**App and model development: Rupali Rajesh Desai Developed as part of SCTP Capstone II (Data Analytics with AI) from Nanyang Polytechnic, Singapore.**
+**App and model development: Rupali Rajesh Desai Developed as part of SCTP Capstone II (Data Analytics with AI) from Nanyang Polytechnic, Singapore, December 2025**

 Dataset courtesy of the original Kaggle author; licensing details as per MIT terms.